pariyatti/mobile-app/README.md

 ***

-Everything below this point is for project admins.
-If this is your first time building `patta`, you can stop here. :)
+:sunrise_over_mountains: Everything below this point is for project admins.
+If this is your first time building `patta`, you can stop here. :) :sunrise_over_mountains:

 ***